Dementia and older people’s mental health liaison service contact information

 • contributing to prompt and effective discharge planning for patients with mental health needs in liaison with the onward care team

 In providing ongoing assessment and treatment whilst the patient remains in the hospital, we work collaboratively with health care professionals in the general hospital setting to meet the needs of the patient and promote patient centred care.
-During this time, the hospital wards clinicians have overall responsibility for the patients’ care until discharge.
+During this time, hospital wards clinicians have overall responsibility for the patients’ care until discharge.

 We accept referrals from professionals in health and social care.